dssg/mlforpublicpolicylab/README.md

 This is a project-based course designed to provide training and experience in solving real-world problems using machine learning, with a focus on problems from public policy and social good.

 Through lectures, discussions, readings, and project assignments, students will learn about and get hands-on experience building end-to-end machine learning systems, starting from project definition and scoping, to modeling, to field validation, and turning their analysis into action.
-We expect students to develop skills in problem formulation, working with messy data, communicating about machine learning with non-technical stakeholders, ML model interpretability, understanding and mitigating bias and disparities in ML systems, evaluating the impact of deployed models, and understanding the ethical implications of design choices made throughout the ML pipeline.
+Through the course, students will develop skills in problem formulation, working with messy data, communicating about machine learning with non-technical stakeholders, model interpretability, understanding and mitigating algorithmic bias and disparities, evaluating the impact of deployed models, and understanding the ethical implications of design choices made throughout the ML pipeline.

 The course is structured around three sessions each week:

 - **Tuesday** — structured lectures and discussion of the weekly topic.
 - **Thursday** — lectures and discussion early in the semester; once projects are underway, most Thursdays are reserved for group meetings and project work.
-- **Friday** — hands-on tech sessions for the first few weeks, then team check-ins for the rest of the semester.
-Check-ins are built around short update assignments due that week.
+- **Friday (lab)** — hands-on tech sessions for the first few weeks, then team check-ins for the rest of the semester.
+Check-ins are built around short update assignments; each team reviews the updates of other teams working on the same project, and the discussion includes feedback from your peers and the course staff.

 Class time dedicated to project work will not be enough on its own — the project will require considerable work outside of class and constitutes the majority of the "homework" for this course.